jkrieger6/Weather-Dashboard/README.md

 For support, email me at jkrieger11@gmail.com .

 ## Roadmap
-Application has no plans for future updates.
+Application has plans for future updates.
+When city is searched the city wil be placed into the search history container.
+When the city is clicked the weather for that city will appear in the weather containers.

 ## Contributing
 N/A